 A wise leader builds trust in the workplace by giving specific, life-giving words of encouragement.
 This requires a leader to slow down enough to recognize the deeper layer of effort and ingenuity an employee offers.
 A thoughtful leader not only sees it but also says something.
 A generous leader knows the power of encouraging words to the employee and the people around the employee.
 Influencing the opinions of the team bolsters the team’s overall performance.

 Great leaders know the difference between feedback and criticism.
 Feedback is motivation to help improve the knowledge and skills of the worker, while criticism is fueled by the emotions and frustrations of the leader.
 Therefore, a generous leader picks considerate timing, words, and delivery of helpful and specific feedback instead of sweeping generalizations and blanket statements.

-With a growing shift in leadership being less “top-down” and managerial to more collaborative and idea-fueled, leaders can give the gift of visibility.
-Not only will a great leader be accessible to their people, not racing by, but sometimes stopping to chat, but a generous leader recognizes the work and abilities of employees to other senior leaders.
+With a growing shift in leadership from being less “top-down” and managerial to more collaborative and idea-fueled, leaders can give the gift of visibility.
+Not only will a great leader be accessible to their people, not racing by but sometimes stopping to chat, but a generous leader recognizes the work and abilities of employees to other senior leaders.
 In addition, a great leader creates trust and loyalty in employees by being generous with praise to influential people.

 A leader is usually in authority because of their hard work and leadership abilities.
 A great leader isn’t threatened to generously teach enriching leadership skills, best practices, and expertise to new hires, current team members, and other managers.
-Unique, mutual respect, and a true team mentality arise from a company whose leader is willing to serve by giving away their leadership secrets and wisdom.
+Unique, mutual respect and a true team mentality arise from a company whose leader is willing to serve by giving away their leadership secrets and wisdom.

 There is a return on generous giving.
 Getting a return isn’t the motivation to give, but it’s the giver’s unexpected benefit by giving.